Endo contractualization: PLDT

 In 2017, DOLE ordered telecommunications conglomerate PLDT to regularize almost 9000 employees.
 This order came about after DOLE found out that numerous of PLDT's contractual agencies were violating the labor laws of the Philippines.
 Several agencies denied their workers the rights stated in the Labor Code of the Philippines such as the 13 month pay.
 PLDT appealed to the DOLE to reconsider this decision, but this was rejected in January 2018, as Labor Secretary Silvestre Bello III said that, "his office found no merit to overturn the order."
 Some contracting agencies however were found to be legal and the number of employees that were required to be regularized dropped from almost 9000 to about 8000 employees.
 DOLE also required PLDT to pay about Php 66 million in unpaid benefits.

 As of June 2, 2018, PLDT began the process to regularize their employees.
 They continued to appeal to the DOLE about their decision to shut down all the contracting agencies because this, "would effectively shut down these companies and displace not only the workers deployed to PLDT but also thousands of other workers assigned to other principals."

+In a 38-page decision penned by Rodil Zalameda and promulgated on February 14, 2024, the High Tribunal ordered the regularization of 7,344 "contractual employees" of PLDT engaged in line installation, repair, and maintenance.
+It dismissed the consolidated petition for review on certiorari filed by Silvestre Bello III and the Mangaggawa ng Komunikasyon ng Pilipinas (Workers in Philippine Communications - a labor union of PLDT staff), affirming a Court of Appeals judgment that found PLDT and its contractor committed labor violations.
+It however clarified that "labor contracting is not per se illegal, following Article 106 of the Labor Code expressly allowing an employer to engage in legitimate labor contracting, which the DoLE implements through DO 18-A and DO 174-2017."
+The high court finally remanded the case to the Office of the Regional Director of DOLE-NCR "to review and determine the impact of the regularization of the workers performing installation, repair, and maintenance services and to review, compute, and properly determine the monetary award on the labor standards violation, to which petitioner PLDT Inc. and the concerned contractors are solidarily liable."

 Notable cases

-DOLE's initial list to the Malacañang identified the top 20 companies suspected or confirmed to practice illegal contracting practices:
+DOLE's initial list back under the presidency of Rodrigo Duterte identified the top 20 companies suspected or confirmed to practice illegal contracting practices:

+In popular culture

+The independently produced Endo was released in theaters in 2007.
+It was directed by Jade Castro and written by Castro, Michiko Yamamoto, and Moira Lang.
+It starred Jason Abalos and Irina Feleo.